bbauska/CS198.1x/readme.md

 For example, it might not be profitable to be a solo miner, especially if you don’t have a lot of specialized hardware.

-So, you might want to join a mining pool, where users pool together their computing resources so that collectively they all have an increased likelihood of finding the next block, and thus receive the block reward.
+You might want to join a mining pool, where users pool together their computing resources so that collectively they all have an increased likelihood of finding the next block, and thus receive the block reward.

 As we’ll see in this section, there are some strategies you can employ to increase your profits even further.